 Just when you think you know what direction Netflix’s Reality Z is going, it takes a hard left turn into a very different show.
 While yes, you’re still watching a series about zombies, and a series about a group of people trying to survive the zombie outbreak, it quickly shifts into a faux reality show while commenting on the state of humanity and the choices we make to survive.
 It’s not actually as confusing as you might think, but turn after turn it does get a little jarring.
-But then again, would you expect an ending any less from a series inspired by a Charlie Brooker's show Dead Set?
+But then again, would you expect an ending any less from a series inspired by a Charlie Brooker show (Dead Set) out of the U.K.?

 For the first few episodes of Reality Z it’s clear that the survivors — mostly spearheaded by Nina and T.K., a crew member on the fake reality show Olympus and one of the contestants — are going to lead everyone else to safety.
 Then both of them are bitten by zombies and succumb to the zombie outbreak.
 In the background of the first few episodes we’ve been watching Leo and his mother Ana slowly make their way towards the Olympus studio, believing it to be a safe refuge.
 By the time they arrive, everyone else is already a zombie and you’re like oh great, now this mother-son duo is going to save the day.